OpenTSDB/opentsdb.net/docs/source/user_guide/query/aggregators.rst

 Downsampling
 ^^^^^^^^^^^^

 The second method of operation for aggregation functions is ``downsampling``.
 Since OpenTSDB stores data at the original resolution indefinitely, requesting data for a long time span can return millions of points.
 This can cause a burden on bandwidth or graphing libraries so it's common to request data at a lower resolution for longer spans.
 Downsampling breaks the long span of data into smaller spans and merges the data for the smaller span into a single data point.
-Aggregation functions will perform the same calculation as for an aggregation process but instead of working across data points for mutliple time series at a single time stamp, downsampling works across multiple data points within a single time series over a given time span.
+Aggregation functions will perform the same calculation as for an aggregation process but instead of working across data points for multiple time series at a single time stamp, downsampling works across multiple data points within a single time series over a given time span.

 For example, take series ``A`` and ``B`` in the first table under **Aggregation**.
 The data points cover a 50 second time span.
 Let's say we want to downsample that to 30 seconds.
 This will give us two data points for each series: